 PhD Student, North Carolina State University

-The results show incorporating developer recommendation choice architectures into automated recommendations improves the productivity of developers and the overall quality of the software they create.
-This framework aims to observe developer behavior and motivate the design of future tools for improving the productivity, decision-making, and behavior of software engineers.
-Ultimately, this research hopes to encourage the adoption of beneficial programming behaviors, enhance user experiences, and increase the quality of software we use in our daily lives.
+Thus, I introduce developer recommendation choice architectures, a framework for creating effective automated recommendations that nudge developers towards better behaviors and practices in their work.
+To provide evidence supporting this framework, I collected quantitative and qualitative data from experiments observing the behavior of computer science students, open source software developers, and professional software engineers in industry to show that incorporating developer recommendation choice architectures into automated recommendations improves the productivity of developers and the overall quality of the software they create.
+As our society becomes increasingly dependent upon technology, I aim to use this framework to continue observing developer behavior and motivating the design of future tools for improving the productivity, decision-making, and behavior of software engineers, thus enhancing user experiences and increasing the quality of software we use in our daily lives.

-Chris Brown is a Doctoral Candidate in Computer Science at North Carolina State University advised by Dr. Chris Parnin.
-His research focuses on improving the behavior, decision-making, and productivity of software engineers by integrating behavioral science concepts, such as nudge theory, into bots and automated recommendation systems.
+Chris Brown is a Computer Science PhD student at North Carolina State University from Rock Hill, SC.
+After completing his Bachelor’s degree in 2013 at Duke University, he spent several years as a software developer in industry before returning to graduate school at NC State in 2015, where he works with Dr. Chris Parnin.
+His research focuses on improving the behavior, decision-making, and productivity of software engineers by integrating concepts from behavioral science into bots and automated systems.